core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-B2 title="Protocol for establishing a new security context." artwork-align="center"}

-1. If the client does not have a fresh security context with the server, then it generates a random 8-byte long string R1, and uses this as ID Context together with the input parameters shared with the server to derive a first security context.
+1. (Optional) If the client does not have a fresh security context with the server, then it generates a random 8-byte long string R1, and uses this as ID Context together with the input parameters shared with the server to derive a first security context.
 The client sends an OSCORE request to the server protected with the first security context, containing 'kid context' = R1.
 The request may target a special resource used for updating security contexts.

 2. The server receives an OSCORE request for which it does not have a fresh security context, because the client has generated a new security context ID1 = R1, or because the server has lost part of its security context, e.g. ID1 or the replay window.
 If the server is able to verify the request (see {{ver-req}}) with a new derived first security context using the received 'kid context'= ID1 as ID context and the input parameters associated to the received 'kid', then the server generates a random 8-byte long string R2, and derives a second security context with ID Context = ID2 = R2 \|\| ID1.
 The server sends a 4.01 (Unauthorized) response protected with the second security context, containing 'kid context' = R2, and caches R2.